devEricA/BinarySearchPractice/README.md

 ## Tests Conducted
 This program was compiled in a Linux Mint environment using the CLI commands <code>javac BinaryResearch.java</code> and <code>java BinaryResearch</code>.

-This program was also developed using Visual Studio Code.
+This program was also developed with Visual Studio Code.

 The following Password inputs were used:
 * 12345